pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 As you program in C++, we strongly recommend you continue to use the kind of human-readable formatting you have become used to in Python.
-You will appreciate this when you are debugging.
+You will likely learn to appreciate this when you are debugging.

 Standard Input and Output